JTSDK/jtsdk64-tools/docs/setup/msys2setup.md

 # MSYS2 Setup

-In this setion, the following tasks will be performed in the `MSYS2 Terminal` lauched from within `JTSDK64-Tools Environment`.
+In this section, the following tasks will be performed in the `MSYS2 Terminal` launched from within `JTSDK64-Tools Environment`.
 Before proceeding, ensure you have closed `JTSDK64-Tools-Setup` and any `MSYS2` terminals before opening the `JTSDK64-Tools` Environment.

 !!! caution
     With MSYS2, **`Do Not`** use the `RED - X` to close the terminal.
-Get in a habit of typing **`exit`** from within the terminal itself to properly close the session as not doing so can cause stranded threads and other anamolies in the environment.
+Get in a habit of typing **`exit`** from within the terminal itself to properly close the session as not doing so can cause stranded threads and other anomalies in the environment.

 Tasks to perform: